 Carol de Cardenas, Executive Director

-Carol is the founder of the Austin School for the Performing and Visual Arts (ASPVA), and serves as Executive Director.
-ASPVA offers a college preparatory curriculum with an emphasis on Music, Voice, Dance, Theatre and Visual Arts for grades 6-12.
-She has 28 years of teaching and administrative experience in elementary and secondary education, undergraduate and graduate studies.
+Carol de Cardenas is the founder of the Austin School for the Performing and Visual Arts (ASPVA), and serves as Executive Director.
+Carol was awarded the Austin Woman’s Way Award for Women-led Business of the Year by the Austin Woman Magazine in 2017.
+She has 29 years of teaching and administrative experience in elementary and secondary education, undergraduate and graduate studies.
 From 1999-2001, Carol served as Board Director and Public Relations Chair for the Lake Travis Education Foundation.
 She continues to be involved in planning fundraising events for student scholarships and other charitable organizations.
 Carol earned a B.S. in Elementary Education with a specialization in Reading from Texas A&M University in 1986 and she received a M. Ed. and Certification in Mid-Management from the University of Houston in 1991, graduating Kappa Delta Pi; an honor society in education.
 She has also received ESL (English As A Second Language) and GT (Gifted and Talented) certifications.
 Carol is the recipient of the 2017 Austin Woman’s Way Award presented by Austin Woman magazine to women leaders in business.

 Jorge de Cardenas, President